-A good low code platform should be able to enable both the API Publishing and consumption and have solid collaboration with a API Management platform as well.
+A good low code platform should be able to enable both API Publishing and consumption and have solid collaboration with an API Management platform as well.
 Let’s delve into the details now :

-For sometime now, Low code platforms has been auto-generating the code based on the visual development.
+For some time now, Low code platforms have been auto-generating the code based on visual development.
 It’s time to do the same for the APIs.
-Some of the most common APIs that can be auto generated can include the services from DB, external services, custom coded business logic, security services etc.
+Some of the most common APIs that can be auto-generated can include the services from DB, external services, custom coded business logic, security services etc.

 Other services like security and custom code business logic are also great candidates for APIfication.
 For instance, if you have custom coded in your CRM app a function to take return the list of all users from EMEA zone, then that function should ideally be APIfied, automatically.